CloudTestDrive/EventLabs/AppDev/container/tomcat_deploy.md

 ![](images/Tomcat8085.PNG)

 You are now redirected back to the list of services, where you will see your newly created service appear.
-Click the "Deploy" button for the service you just created, for example "tomcat-8090"
+Click the "Deploy" button for the service you just created, in this example "tomcat-8085"

 ![](images/services-page-2.png)